ajsimas/the-pragmatic-firewall-engineer/Core.md

 - **Place the most specific rules at the top:** Rules that match specific addresses, services, or applications should be placed before more general rules.
 This ensures that the most relevant rules are evaluated first.

 ## Logging

+Well designed logging supports general network troubleshooting, security investigations, and compliance audits.
+It also helps you understand how your firewall is being used, which can inform future policy decisions.

+### What to log

+When in doubt, log it.
+Start from a position of logging everything and only disable logging when you have to for performance or disk space limitations.

+### Logging platform

+There is a wide variety of logging platforms and they come in a wide variety of usefulness.
+If your firewall vendor has a logging product, start there, but don't stop there.
+SIEMs can also be useful for firewall logging (even for non-security incident activities).
+At a minimum, your logging platform should be able to:

+- Aggregate logs from multiple firewalls
+- Have robust search and filtering capabilities
+- Support complex boolean logic
+- Aggregate logs by one or more fields that you choose (see note below)

+> [!NOTE]
+> The value that comes with robust custom log aggregation cannot be overstated.
+> It allows administrators to distill millions of raw firewall events into
+> actionable insights that identify top talkers, unexpected flows, misconfigured
+> rules, or signs of malicious activity.
+Grouping logs by key dimensions like
+> source IP, destination IP, and service port provides a high-level view of
+> traffic behavior.

 ## Security profiles and layered defenses